Arduino SH1106 OLED Tutorial: I2C Wiring, Text, Bitmaps & Animations

 With this method, you can show your brand logo, custom icons, or even simple graphics at startup or during operation.

-Combining Text and Bitmaps
+Combining Text and Bitmap Icons

 You can mix text and graphics to make your OLED display more interactive.
 For example, show a Wi-Fi icon beside connection status text, or a battery symbol next to voltage readings.